Police officer charged with murder under new Washington law

 SEATTLE (AP) - A police officer in Washington state was charged Thursday with murder after fatally shooting a suspect in 2019, the first case brought against an officer since voters made it easier to prosecute police involved in shootings.

 King County Prosecutor Dan Satterberg announced the charges against Auburn Police Officer Jeff Nelson at a news conference.
-He said Nelson shot Jesse Saray in the torso and head on May 31, 2019, while attempting to arrest him for disorderly conduct in a convenience store parking lot.
+He said Nelson shot Jesse Sarey in the torso and head on May 31, 2019, while attempting to arrest him for disorderly conduct in a convenience store parking lot.

 Nelson faces charges of second-degree murder and assault.
 Satterbeg said Nelson will remain free pending trial.

-Note: This story has been updated to correct the name of the person shot.
-It is Jesse Sarey, not Saray.